centreon/centreon-collect/README.md

-# Centreon Engine
+# Centreon Collect

-Centreon Engine is a fast and powerful open-source monitoring scheduler.
-It is a low-level component of the
-[Centreon software suite](https://www.centreon.com).
+Centreon Collect is an extensible open-source monitoring event transmitter (Collect).
+It is a low-level component of the [Centreon software suite](https://www.centreon.com).

-Centreon Engine is released under the General Public License version 2 and is endorsed by the [Centreon company](https://www.centreon.com).
+Centreon Collect is released under the Apache License, Version 2.0 and is endorsed by the [Centreon company](https://www.centreon.com).

-This project was started as a fork of Nagios, the well known open-source monitoring application.
-While keeping its configuration file format and its stability we improved it in several ways:

-- Reduced startup time
-- Faster standard check execution engine
-- New light check execution system (connectors)
-- On-the-fly configuration reload
-- Less obscure configuration options
-- Frequent bugfix releases
+Centreon Collect is the communication backbone of the Centreon software suite so most events are processed by one or more of its module.
+Centreon Collect has multiple modules that perform specific tasks.
+The list below describes the most common of them.

+- SQL: store real-time monitoring events in a SQL database
+- storage: parse and store performance data in a SQL database
+- RRD: write RRD graph files from monitoring performance data
+- BAM: compute Business Activity status and availability
+- Graphite: write monitoring performance data to Graphite
+- InfluxDB: write monitoring performance data to InfluxDB

+Centreon Collect is extremely fast and is a credible alternative to the old NDOutils.
+It is also extremly modular and can fit most network security requirements.
 Just give it a try!

 ## Documentation